M4DF1R3/Navigation-System/README.md

 # Navigation-System

-Note: Here is a demo video of the project: https://youtu.be/guouAZt6KzI
+My name is Kevin, and this is a demo of my assignment that I've worked on. https://youtu.be/guouAZt6KzI